sbrandstaeter/deep_sim/README.md

 # Running the BACI code

-To run Baci examples, a symbolic link shoulöd be done in executables folder.
+To run Baci examples, a symbolic link should be done in executables folder.

+- linking the `baci-release` --> which is the solver

 ```bash
 ln -s <your/path/to/baci-release> <imcsml_dir>/executables/baci-release
 ```

+- linking the `post_drt_ensight` --> which translates the baci output to to the paraview readable format

 ```bash
 ln -s <your/path/to/post_drt_ensight> <imcsml_dir>/executables/post_drt_ensight